b-pardi/pyQCM/README.md

         - i.e. thin film in air model is normalized avg change in frequency of each overtone against the overtone number squared.
     - Plotting change in dissipation against change in frequency.
     - Plotting temperature against time.
+    - Slope correction.
+        - Takes the shifted data 1 step further.
+        - Finds slope of baseline time range, and 'rotates' all points by that amount
+        - will ensure slope of baseline is ~0
     - Interactive plot (further detailed below).
     - Modeling/further analysis (further detailed below).
     - Change the scale of time on the x axis for ALL plots.